-If you’re prone to sweaty, compression shorts help to wick moisture away from the body.
+If you’re prone to sweat, compression shorts help to wick moisture away from the body.
 The moisture-wicking material keeps heat in during the winter and keeps you cool during the summer.
 These shorts are typically constructed from a polyester and spandex blend, which is lightweight and will move with you better than cotton.
 They won’t stick to your skin the way a sweaty pair of cotton shorts will, which means they’ll keep you cooler and more in control of your movements.
 In short, compression shorts fit like a second skin, so they won’t be a distraction.

 1. Neleus Men’s Three-Pack Compression Short

 These compression shorts come in a three-pack, and they are available in a variety of subdued and vibrant colors.
 They’re designed to be soft and lightweight, and they’re cut in a way so as to reduce chafing, making them great for running, biking and other more physical activities.
 The fabric is 85% polyester and 15% spandex, giving these shorts the most stretch out of the options on our list.

 Pros: Affordable three-pack available in several color varieties.

 Cons: Might be a little long for some.